Onboarding Powered by Storytelling

 Train New Hires with Stories from Their Peers

-A common concern of the Human Resources and Learning Officers we speak with is inefficiency in the onboarding process that can leave employees potentially less prepared for their jobs and more frequently under-engaged.
-Lack of engagement can lead to lost productivity, costly mistakes, less acculturation and higher turnover.
-Consistently, they share a wish to make training more palpable, natural, and able to deliver rich information in a memorable way.
+A common concern of the Human Resources and Learning Officers we speak with is inefficiencies in the onboarding process that can leave employees less prepared for their jobs and under-engaged.
+They are well-aware that a lack of engagement can lead to lost productivity, costly mistakes, and low degree of assimilation of the values and mission of the organization.
+Plus, this can create higher turnover.
+Consistently, we hear a wish for an onboarding process that makes information more palpable, that reduces the learning curve, and that enhances the sense of belonging from day one.

 • put knowledge-seekers (listeners) in a reciprocal dialogue with knowledge-originators (storytellers)